- Search The Registry

 - Creating Support

 *Carol Channing was born on this date in 1921.
 She was a Black actress.

 She was born in Seattle, Washington.
-When she left home to attend Bennington College, her mother informed her that her father, a journalist whom she had believed was born in Rhode Island, was actually a light-complected Black man born in Augusta, Georgia who had passed for white, saying that the only reason she was telling her was so she wouldn't be surprised "if she had a black baby".
+When she left home to attend Bennington College, her mother informed her that her father, a journalist whom she had believed was born in Rhode Island, was actually a Mulatto Black man born in Augusta, Georgia who had passed for white.
+Her mother said that the only reason she was telling her was so she wouldn't be surprised "if she had a black baby".

 (Her signature song from the production was "Diamonds Are a Girl's Best Friend.")
 Channing's persona and that of the character were strikingly alike: simultaneously smart yet scattered, naïve but worldly.
 She truly came to national prominence as the star of Jerry Herman's Hello, Dolly!
 She never missed a performance during her run, attributing her good health to her Christian Science faith.
 Her performance won her the Tony Award for Best Actress in a Musical, in a year.
 She reprised the role of Lorelei Lee in the musical Lorelei, and appeared in two New York revivals of Hello, Dolly!, in addition to touring with it extensively throughout the United States.

 She was nominated for the Academy Award for Best Supporting Actress for her performance in Thoroughly Modern Millie, opposite Julie Andrews and Mary Tyler Moore.
 Channing married four times.
 Her first husband, Theodore Naidish, was a writer; her second, Alexander Carson, was center for the Ottawa Rough Riders Canadian football team (they had one son, Channing Lowe, an editorial cartoonist for the South Florida Sun-Sentinel.
 In 1956 she married her manager and publicist Charles Lowe.
 They remained married for 42 years, but she filed for divorce in 1998, alleging they had had marital relations only twice in that timespan.